remmzytom/Customer-Purchase-Analysis-and-Revenue-Forecasting/README.md

 <br><br>

-## Identify the name of product (column productName_process) that contributes the highest revenue on ‘that workday’  and the name of product that has the highest sales volume (sum of the Quantity), on ‘that workday’.
+### Identifying the name of product that contributes to the highest revenue on ‘that workday’  and the name of product that has the highest sales volume (sum of the Quantity), on ‘that workday’.
+Finding the product with the highest total revenue and the product with the highest total quantity sold on a specific day of the week ("that workday").

 >> ![](images/5.png)

 <br><br>

-##  top 5 products that contribute the highest revenues in general and top 5 products that have the highest sales volumes in general.
+###  top 5 products that contribute the highest revenues in general and top 5 products that have the highest sales volumes in general.

 ![](images/3.png)